-But how does the supply of money affect economic growth and what role do central banks play in that relationship?
+Everyone knows the classic saying — and it’s rooted in a lot of truth: Money makes the world go ’round.
+But how does the supply of money affect economic growth, and what role do central banks play in that relationship?

-This post discusses the role that money plays in our economy, how central banks act to oversee and govern the supply of money available and how these policies are used to affect economic outcomes.
+Let’s examine the role that money plays in our economy.
+How do central banks act to oversee and govern the supply of money available?
+And how do these policies affect economic outcomes?

 The function that money serves in our economy

-Money serves several important functions in the economy.
+Money actually serves several important functions in the economy.

-For one, money allows buyers and sellers to transact in goods and services without resorting to barter transactions, which require a ‘double coincidence of wants.’
+For starters, money allows buyers and sellers to transact in goods and services without resorting to barter transactions that require, what economists call, a ‘double coincidence of wants.’

-But money can also act as a reliable and trustworthy unit of account to help facilitate the recording of transactions and can additionally act as a store of value for investment purposes.
+Money can also act as a reliable and trustworthy unit of account to help facilitate the recording of transactions.
+It can additionally act as a store of value for investment purposes.

-Economists employ several different methods to measure the amount of money available in the economy at any given point in time, but essentially the supply of money is calculated as the value of all outstanding bank notes and coinage in circulation, in addition to the value of all outstanding time deposits and money market securities that could easily and quickly be converted into cash.
+Economists use several different methods to measure the amount of money available in the economy at any given point in time.
+Essentially, however, the supply of money is calculated as the value of all outstanding banknotes and coinage in circulation.
+They also count the value of all outstanding time deposits and money market securities that could easily and quickly be converted into cash.

 How central banks play a role in regulating the money supply